gaetan-puleo/expenses-tracker-specs-demo/README.md

 The `dist/` folder will contain the production-ready application.

-## 🤝 Contributing

-1. Create a feature specification in `ai/specs/`
-2. Use Claude Code to implement the feature
-3. Ensure all tests pass
-4. Update documentation as needed
-5. Submit a pull request

 ## 📄 License

 This project is for demonstration purposes and showcases specification-driven development with AI assistance.